Relative homological algebra, Waldhausen $K$-theory, and quasi-Frobenius conditions: Applications.

-in the above diagram is a homotopy equivalence. \end{prop} \begin{proof} First, when every projective object in $\mathcal{C}$ is also injective, then any injective map between projective objects splits, by the universal property of an injective object; so injections and split injections coincide in the categories of projective objects in $\mathcal{C}$, so the functor $\mathcal{K}^{\oplus}(\mathcal{C})\rightarrow \mathcal{K}(\mathcal{C})$ is an isomorphism of Waldhausen categories.
+Finally, suppose $\mathcal{C}$ is functorially quasi-Frobenius, has enough projectives, has enough injectives, and every projective object is injective.
+Then the bottom row in diagram~\ref{main homotopy fibration square} is a homotopy fiber sequence. \end{prop} \begin{proof} First, when every projective object in $\mathcal{C}$ is also injective, then any injective map between projective objects splits, by the universal property of an injective object; so injections and split injections coincide in the categories of projective objects in $\mathcal{C}$, so the functor $\mathcal{K}^{\oplus}(\mathcal{C})\rightarrow \mathcal{K}(\mathcal{C})$ is an isomorphism of Waldhausen categories.

+That the bottom row, under the stated assumptions, is a homotopy fiber sequence is an immediate consequence of Waldhausen's Fibration Theorem~\ref{fibration thm} and our Theorem~\ref{existence of cylinder functors}.

 Everything else here is a consequence of elementary facts from \cite{MR802796}. \end{proof}